standardebooks/manual/9-metadata.rst

 #.	:html:`<meta property="se:url.encyclopedia.wikipedia" refines="#author">` contains the URL of the author’s Wikipedia page.
 This element is not included if there is no Wikipedia page.

-#.	:html:`<meta property="se:url.authority.nacoaf" refines="#author">` contains the URL of the author’s `Library of Congress Names Database <http://id.loc.gov/authorities/names.html>`__ page.
-It does not include the :path:`.html` file extension.
+#.	:html:`<meta property="se:url.authority.nacoaf" refines="#author">` contains the URI of the author’s `Library of Congress Names Database <http://id.loc.gov/authorities/names.html>`__ page.
+It uses a plain :html:`http:` prefix, and does not include the :path:`.html` file extension.
 This element is not included if there is no LoC Names database entry.

 	.. tip::